kschmeckpeper/CS585_Final_Project/README.md

 # CS585_Final_Project

-I haven't been able to get this to run in a windows environment, but Ubuntu works fine
+I haven't tested this in windows or mac, but Ubuntu works fine

 Install